Blog

 How Many MPH Over the Speed Limit is Reckless Driving in Ohio?

-Since the law surrounding reckless driving and speeding is quite subjective, this means that law enforcement has the power to determine whether or not your vehicle operation was dangerous enough to be classified as “willful or wanton disregard.”
-So, when we answer how many MPH over the speed limit is reckless driving in Ohio, it can really depend on which law enforcement officer is handling your traffic violation.
-Judges can also consider traveling at high rates of speed to be reckless.
-This allows them to impose a license suspension even if the officer chooses not to charge someone with the reckless operation.
+Since the law is subjective, authorities have the power to determine whether your vehicle operation was dangerous enough to be classified as “willful or wanton disregard.”
+Judges can also consider traveling at high rates of speed to be reckless, allowing them to impose a driver’s license suspension even if the officer does not charge someone with reckless operation.
+Fines for speeding can be doubled in construction or school zones, and excessive speeding can elevate a traffic violation to a felony charge, especially if it results in serious injury or death.

 Examples of Reckless Driving Speeds in Ohio